 - Prescriptions and medications as well as an extra pair of eyeglasses

 - Paper plates, plastic utensils, paper towels, toilet paper

-- Extra cash as banks and ATM make not be accessible
+- Extra cash as banks and ATMs make not be accessible

 - Books on first aid and other survival information